kubernetes/website/content/en/blog/_posts/2023-06-29-container-image-signature-verification/index.md

 **Author**: Sascha Grunert

-The Kubernetes community has been signing their container image based artifacts since release v1.24.
+The Kubernetes community has been signing their container image-based artifacts since release v1.24.
 While the graduation of the [corresponding enhancement][kep] from `alpha` to `beta` in v1.26 introduced signatures for the binary artifacts, other projects followed the approach by providing image signatures for their